 - project managers submit project authorisation documents ('PADs') outlining the operating and capital expenditure, and including detail on the regulatory accounting category; - programme Boards discuss and review the project; - finance team analysts scrutinise PADs and assess whether operating costs and capital expenditure have been allocated correctly in accordance with relevant statutory and regulatory accounting guidelines.
-In the event that they disagree with the proposed accounting treatment, the project manager is advised accordingly; and - the Investment Committee, which consists of the Chief Executive Officer, Chief Financial Officer, Director of Asset Strategy & Capital, Head of Enterprise PMO, Head of Finance, Chief Information Officer and the Director of Production and Supply initiate programmes identified in regulatory business plans (through the approval of PADs).
+In the event that they disagree with the proposed accounting treatment, the project manager is advised accordingly; and - the Investment Committee, which consists of the Chief Financial Officer, Director of Asset Strategy & Capital Delivery, Head of Investment Programme Management, Head of Finance, and Head of Procurement initiate programmes identified in regulatory business plans (through the approval of PADs).